Charters Reports Reviews Shop Text Us (305) 209-5594

 • Recommended: Sight fishing for permit and tarpon in the morning

-• Dolphin (Mahi): Scattered weed lines forming with light winds - look for floating debris
+• Dolphin (Mahi): Scattered weed lines forming with light winds, so look for floating debris

 • Wahoo: Good early morning bite on the edge (15-20 NM offshore)